mohamedfarouk/OnlineServiceManagement/README.md

 Provides facility to manage windows service online using ASP.NET MVC, Signal-R, KnockoutJS, WCF with Dual HTTP binding.
+Lists windows services status real time ie.. any changes of the service state is notified to clients.